-An Advance Care Directive is an instruction that a person makes now in the event that they might lose capacity in the future to make decisions about their medical treatment or health care.
-There are two types of Advance Care Directives: common law Advance Care Directives governed by the common law (i.e. decisions made by the Courts), and Statutory Advance Care Directives governed by State and Territory legislation.
+An Advance Care Directive is an instruction that a person makes now in the event they lose capacity in the future to make decisions about their medical treatment or health care.
+There are two types of Advance Care Directives: common law Advance Care Directives governed by the common law (i.e. law made by decisions of courts), and Statutory Advance Care Directives governed by State and Territory legislation.

-If a person cannot make their own decision about medical treatment and they do not have an Advance Care Directive, someone has to decide for them.
-For adults, guardianship legislation in each State and Territory allows someone else (e.g. a spouse, family member or friend, a statutory body such as the Public Guardian or Public Advocate, or a Court or tribunal) to be the substitute decision-maker for medical treatment.
+If a person cannot make their own medical treatment decision because they have impaired capacity, and they do not have an Advance Care Directive, someone has to decide for them.
+For adults, guardianship legislation in each State and Territory allows someone else (e.g. a spouse, family member or friend; a statutory body such as the Public Guardian or Public Advocate; or a court or tribunal) to be the substitute decision-maker for medical treatment.

-It is lawful for an adult with capacity to make their own decisions to refuse or accept medical treatment, even if the decision they make results in their death.
-Doctors must respect those decisions to refuse treatment, and, if directed to do so doctors can legally withhold (not start treatment) or withdraw (stop treatment already started) life-sustaining treatment from adults, even if this might result in the person’s death.
+It is lawful for an adult with capacity to make their own decisions to consent to or refuse medical treatment, even if the decision they make results in their death.
+Health professionals must respect a person's decision to refuse treatment, and, if directed to do so can legally withhold (not start treatment) or withdraw (stop treatment already started) life-sustaining treatment from adults, even if this might result in the person’s death.
 It can also be lawful for a substitute decision-maker to ask that life-sustaining treatment be withheld or withdrawn from someone who can no longer make treatment decisions for themselves.

-Individuals, families and substitute decision-makers cannot demand treatment that doctors consider to be ‘futile’ (for example, treatment that a doctor believes would not be beneficial to the person).
-A doctor has no legal obligation to provide such treatment, and generally can withhold or withdraw futile or non-beneficial treatment without consent from an adult or their substitute decision-maker (except in Queensland, where a substitute decision-maker’s consent is required).
+Individuals, families and substitute decision-makers cannot demand treatment that health professionals consider to be futile (e.g. treatment that a health professional believes would not be beneficial to the person).
+A health professional has no legal obligation to provide such treatment, and generally can withhold or withdraw futile or non-beneficial treatment without consent from an adult or their substitute decision-maker (except in Queensland, where a substitute decision-maker’s consent is required).

 Consent is required before medical treatment can be provided to a child under the age of 18, unless it is an emergency or a blood transfusion is required.
 Upon reaching 18 (and 16 in South Australia) that person will be able to make their own decisions about medical treatment.

-Generally, when a child is under 18, the child’s parents can consent to or refuse medical treatment for their child.
-However some older children may be able to make their own medical decisions.
-This is the case if they have ‘sufficient understanding and intelligence to understand fully’ the proposed medical treatment and its effects (this is sometimes referred to as being ‘Gillick-competent’).
+Generally, when a child is under 18 the child’s parents can consent to or refuse medical treatment for their child.
+However some older children may be able to make their own medical treatment decisions.
+This is the case if they have ‘sufficient understanding and intelligence to understand fully’ the proposed medical treatment and its effects (this is sometimes referred to as being Gillick-competent).

-Palliative medication is often given to a person with a life-limiting illness, who may be experiencing pain or symptoms, to maintain or improve their comfort.
+Palliative medication is often given to a person with a life-limiting illness who may be experiencing pain or symptoms to maintain or improve their comfort.
 In some cases, this medication may have the unintended effect of hastening the person’s death.
-If this occurs, the person who provided the medication (usually a doctor or nurse) will not be liable for the person’s death so long as their intention was to relieve pain or symptoms, and not to hasten death.
+If this occurs, the person who provided the medication (usually a doctor or nurse) will not be liable for the person’s death so long as their primary intention was to relieve pain or symptoms, and not to hasten death.

-This legal protection of appropriate palliative medication forms part of the common law in Australia, and is sometimes known as the ‘doctrine of double effect’.
-Some Australian States and Territories have incorporated this doctrine into legislation.
+This legal protection of appropriate palliative medication is part of Australian common law, and is known as the doctrine of double effect.
+Some Australian States and Territories have incorporated double effect into legislation.

 These acts are legal in some countries, but whether or not it is lawful for Australians to accompany a person to travel overseas to receive assistance to die has not yet been decided in Australia.

-A doctor does not euthanise or unlawfully kill a person by withholding or withdrawing life-sustaining treatment where the treatment was lawfully refused either by the person or their substitute decision-maker, or where the doctor considers the treatment is futile or burdensome.
-Providing palliative medication which ultimately hastens death is not euthanasia or assisted suicide, so long as the doctor’s intention in giving the palliative medication was to reduce pain or symptoms, not cause or hasten death.
+A health professional does not assist dying or unlawfully kill a person by withholding or withdrawing life-sustaining treatment that has been lawfully refused by the person or their substitute decision-maker.
+This is also the case where the health professional does not provide or withdraws treatment that is futile or burdensome.
+Providing palliative medication which ultimately hastens death is not assisted dying, so long as the health professional’s primary intention in giving the medication was to reduce pain or symptoms, not cause or hasten death.
 It is also lawful for a person to refuse food and drink (either naturally or through artificial measures such as a tube) even if that results in death.